How does pregnancy begin?

 - Buds for limbs appear with paddle-like hands and feet.

 - The eyes, ears, and nose begin to develop.
 Eyelids form, but remain closed.

 - The genitals begin to develop.

-- By the end of the month, all major organs and body systems have begun to develop.
+- By the end of the eighth week, all major organs and body systems have begun to develop.

-- Fingers and toes continue to grow.
+- Fingers and toes start to form.
 Soft nails begin to form.

 - Bones and muscles begin to grow.

 - The backbone is soft and can flex.

 - The hands are more developed than the feet.